-San Francisco first adopted a local ADU program in 2015 and made several updates since the initial inception both in response to changes to the State law and to improve the City's local ADU program.
-The most recent ADU changes prior to this Ordinance occurred last year, which allowed ADUs in new construction.
-The proposed Ordinance will update San Francisco's ADU programs to comply with the latest amendments to the State law.
-Additionally, the proposed Ordinance will clarify the ministerial approval process, restructure the Code to make it more legible to read, and also provide technical clarifications.
+San Francisco first adopted a local ADU program in 2014 and made several updates since the initial inception both in response to changes to the State law and to improve the City's local ADU program.
+The most recent ADU changes prior to this Ordinance occurred in 2019, which allowed ADUs in new construction.
+The proposed Ordinance will update San Francisco's ADU programs to comply with the latest amendments to the State law, per Section 3 of Senate Bill 13, Section 2 of Assembly Bill 68, and Section 1.5 of Assembly Bill 881, all of which were effective beginning January 1, 2020.
+The proposed Ordinance also incorporates changes made to State law under Assembly Bill 3182, which was effective beginning January 1, 2021.
+All these changes are required to bring our local code into compliance with State law.
+Additionally, the proposed Ordinance will clarify the ministerial approval process, restructure the Code to make it more legible to read, and provide technical clarifications.